by Kat Richardson

 A quarter century ago, the Seawitch cruised away from her dock and disappeared with everyone on board.
 Now, the boat has mysteriously returned to her old berth in Seattle and the insurance company has hired Harper to find out what happened.
 But Harper is not the only one investigating.
 Seattle Police Detective Rey Solis is a good cop, albeit one who isn’t comfortable with the creepy cases that always seem to end up in Harper’s lap.
 As Solis focuses on the possible murder of a passenger’s wife, Harper’s investigation leads her to a powerful being who may be responsible for the disappearance of the Seawitch’s passengers and crew.

 Harper has been hired by an insurance company, to investigate the return of the Seawitch.
 Twenty-seven years ago the ship and her crew disappeared.
 They were declared lost.
-Now it has suddenly reappeared and is docked in its old birth at the marina.
-Harper learns that the Seattle police department is also investigating and she is anxious to find out why.
-At the marina Detective Rey Solis greets her.
+Now it has suddenly reappeared and is docked in its old berth at the marina.
+Harper learned that the Seattle police department is also investigating and she is anxious to find out why.
+At the marina Detective, Rey Solis greets her.
 Rey’s cases and Harper’s have intertwined before and Harper suspects he doesn’t entirely trust her.
 The tale that unfolds is suspenseful, full of old Ireland lore and mystical creatures.

-If you love urban fantasy fan, kick-ass protagonists and PI novels, you should already be reading this series.
-If you haven’t you need to run to your nearest book store, library or hit the click, confirm, buy button on your e-reader ! *just saying* Below you will find a link to a post I did showcasing all of the books in this series. (yep I love it that much)
+If you love urban fantasy fan, kick-ass protagonists, and PI novels, you should already be reading this series.
+If you haven’t you need to run to your nearest bookstore, library or hit the click, confirm, buy button on your e-reader! *just saying* Below you will find a link to a post I did showcase all of the books in this series. (yep I love it that much)

 Never miss a post by adding Caffeinated to your Inbox